 Aim 2: Test hypothesized drivers of infection duration by experimentally manipulating the rates of induction and effector impacts of within-host feedbacks.

-Our preliminary mathematical results indicate that subtle variation in baseline and early induced immune responses interact with feedback processes to drive quantitative variation in infection duration (and corresponding qualitative variation; i.e., acute vs chronic infections) (Fig. 2D,G).
+Our preliminary mathematical results indicate that subtle variation in baseline and early induced immune responses interact with feedback processes to drive quantitative variation in infection duration (and corresponding qualitative variation; i.e., acute vs chronic infections) (Fig. 2d,g).
 Under Aim 2, our work will therefore focus on manipulating rates of induction and effector impacts of immune responses, with a combination of trickle infections and select knockout strains of mice.

 Experimental manipulation of feedbacks to alter dose-dependence of duration in hosts with semi-naturalized microbiota.
 We will manipulate feedbacks directly by trickling in parasites at a low rate, and by breaking connections among T-helper feedbacks, effectors and parasite biomass.
 These manipulations allow us to expand our understanding in several ways.
 First, trickle dosing allows us to manipulate the rates [29, 30] of Th1 and Th2 induction by T. muris [34, 63], which theory suggests critically determine duration (Fig. 2).
 Second, trickle dosing also increases realism, since helminthiases in natural populations are much more likely to be due to consistent low exposure, rather than bolus “all-at-once” infections.
 Finally, manipulation of immune feedbacks independent of parasite dose (using Th2 signaling or effector knockouts or treating with immunomanipulative parasite extracts) allows us to experimentally decouple host and parasite agency in response induction.
 We note that, in each experiment, we will provision all mice with rewilded gut microbes and collect data at the timepoints described in Aim 1.